Live Lido Wrapped stETH (wstETH): Price Index and Live Chart | The Block

 Use the code PRAGUE2024 to get a 10% discount for The Block’s exclusive and intimate crypto conference, Emergence

-Lido Wrapped stETH (wstETH) currently has a price of £2.9K and is up 0.96% over the last 24 hours.
-The cryptocurrency is ranked 16 with a market cap of £10.7B.
-Over the last 24 hours, it saw £76M of trading volume.
+Lido Wrapped stETH (wstETH) currently has a price of ¥572.3K and is down -0.38% over the last 24 hours.
+The cryptocurrency is ranked 16 with a market cap of ¥2.1T.
+Over the last 24 hours, it saw ¥14.7B of trading volume.
 The token has a circulating supply of 3.6M tokens out of a total supply of 3.6M tokens.

 Wrapped version of Lido Staked Ether (stETH).